Alexander the Great: Death and succession

 Several natural causes (diseases) have been suggested, including malaria and typhoid fever.
-A 1998 article in the New England Journal of Medicine attributed his death to typhoid fever complicated by bowel perforation and ascending paralysis.
+A 1998 article in the New England Journal of Medicine attributed Alexander's death to typhoid fever complicated by bowel perforation and ascending paralysis.
 A 2004 analysis suggested pyogenic (infectious) spondylitis or meningitis.
 Other illnesses fit the symptoms, including acute pancreatitis, West Nile virus, and Guillain-Barré syndrome.
 Natural-cause theories also tend to emphasize that Alexander's health may have been in general decline after years of heavy drinking and severe wounds.
 The anguish that Alexander felt after Hephaestion's death may also have contributed to his declining health.

 Post-death events

 Alexander's body was laid in a gold anthropoid sarcophagus that was filled with honey, which was in turn placed in a gold casket.
 According to Aelian, a seer called Aristander foretold that the land where Alexander was laid to rest "would be happy and unvanquishable forever".
 Perhaps more likely, the successors may have seen possession of the body as a symbol of legitimacy, since burying the prior king was a royal prerogative.